Fate/kaleid liner Prisma Illya: Films

 An animated film based on the series, Fate/kaleid liner Prisma Illya: Vow in the Snow, was released on August 26, 2017. Ōnuma and Silver Link returned from the anime series to direct and produce the film, respectively.
 A second film adaptation of the series was announced on May 21, 2020.
 The film, titled Fate/kaleid liner Prisma Illya: Licht - The Nameless Girl, premiered on August 27, 2021.
 After the film's premiere, it was announced that the series would be receiving a sequel.

 OVA

 An original video animation (OVA) episode was announced on December 22, 2018.
 Titled Fate/kaleid liner Prisma Illya: Prisma Phantasm, the OVA was screened in Japanese theaters on June 14, 2019.
 The main staff and cast reprised their roles.

 Video game

-A video game adaptation developed and published by Kadokawa Games for the Nintendo 3DS titled Prisma Illya (プリズマ☆イリヤ) has been released in Japan on July 31, 2014 with both regular and limited editions.
+A video game adaptation developed and published by Kadokawa Games for the Nintendo 3DS titled Prisma Illya (プリズマ☆イリヤ) has been released in Japan on July 31, 2014, with both regular and limited editions.
 The game covers the story from the manga and the anime series.

+Ban

+The series is banned in Russia.